josephwright/josephwright.github.io/_posts/2021-11-19-siunitx-v3-successes.md

 to consider that I'd like to take for that release, plus I could pick off some others.
 I might of course not tackle all of these: I'm thinking starting over the Christmas period and looking to release in March/April 2022.
-By then of course we might be at v3.0.50, so it will also help to 'reset' the path level!
+By then of course we might be at v3.0.50, so it will also help to 'reset' the patch level!